-What is Distributed Computing?
+What are Distributed Algorithms?

 In the last few decades, we have experienced an unprecedented growth in the area of distributed systems and networks.
 Distributed computing now encompasses many of the activities occurring in today's computer and communications world.
-Indeed, distributed computing appears in quite diverse application areas: The Internet, wireless communication, cloud or parallel computing, multi-core systems, mobile networks, but also an ant colony, a brain, or even the human society can be modeled as distributed systems.
+Indeed, distributed computing appears in quite diverse application areas: The Internet is a distributed system, but so are wireless communication, cloud or parallel computing, multi-core systems, mobile networks.
+Also an ant colony, a brain, or even the human society can be modeled as distributed systems.